Projected transverse momentum resummation in top-antitop pair production at LHC: Factorisation

 where $\bTvec$ is the impact parameter introduced during the Fourier transformation. $\Sigma_{\ttbar}$ includes the contributions from all channels $\kappa\in \{g_{n}g_{\nbar},q^i_{n}\bar{q}^j_{\nbar},q^i_{\nbar}\bar{q}^j_{n}\}$, with $i,j\in\{u,d,c,s,b\}$ indicating the flavour of the quark field. $\mu$ and $\nu$ are the scales associated with the virtuality and rapidity renormalisations, respectively.
 Finally, $\mathcal{W}_{t}$ and $\mathcal{W}_{{\bar{t}}}$ are the heavy parton correlation functions,

 where $N_c=3$ is the colour factor. $v_{t(\tbar)}$ is the velocity of the (anti)top quark in the rest frame of the $\ttbar$ system.
 Considering that the (anti-)top quark up to the LP accuracy amounts to a free particle, the correlation functions $\mathcal{W}_{t(\tbar)}$ will never receive any perturbative corrections.
 Therefore, in the second steps of Eqs.~\eqref{eq:M2PS:NJ0:Wt}-\eqref{eq:M2PS:NJ0:Wtbar}, we evaluate them using the tree-level expressions.
-It should be stressed that this result is subject to the absence of Coulomb interactions.
-Otherwise, incorporating Coulomb potentials can manifestly break the $\mathcal{W}_{t}$ and $\mathcal{W}_{\tbar}$ factorisation, thereby inducing non-trivial perturbative corrections \cite{Beneke:2009ye,Beneke:2010da,Beneke:2011mq,Piclum:2018ndt, Ju:2020otc,Ju:2019mqc}.
-To this end, we will constrain the investigation in this work within the domain $\Mttbar\ge 400$~GeV, or, equivalently, $\bttbar\gtrsim 0.5$.\footnote{ Including the Coulomb singularity in the low $q_{\tau}$ regime is intricate since its super-renormalisable nature \cite{Pineda:2000gza,Brambilla:2006wp} may induce additional contributions from the power suppressed terms in SCET$_{\mathrm{II}}$.
-A discussion of the similar scenario, i.e.\ the interplay between SCET$_{\mathrm{I}}$ and pNRQCD, can be found in \cite{Beneke:2009ye,Barnreuther:2012wtj}. }